 The main expenses for the trekking are food and accommodation.
 When you stay in the lodges or teahouses of the mountain better you eat your dinner and breakfast there where you stay.
 The price of the room is normally very low because the lodge’s owners make some benefit from food.
 Please do not try to eat outside food and drinks if you trekking in the Nepal mountains.

 Normally the price of the rooms starts from US$ 3 to US$ 5 per night.
-But some places they have toilets and shower inside a room at US$ 5 to US$ 10 also.
-Normally those rooms are shares in two persons.
+But some places have toilets and shower inside a room at US$ 5 to US$ 10 also.
+Normally those rooms are shared by two persons.
 So if you have a trekking partner you can save your money.

 Do not buy a copy version of the shoes.
 This is the most important thing for trekking.
 The water you can buy mineral water or Boiled water or safe drinking water.
-For saving the money you can use Chlorine drips or iodine tablets.
+For saving money you can use Chlorine drips or iodine tablets.

-From Pokhara Lakeside also No local bus so you need to go Prithvichock.
+From Pokhara Lakeside also No local bus so you need to go to Prithvichock.
 So we suggest you take the best option is the Tourist Bus or Private car or flight.
 Tourist bus to Pokhara from Kathmandu can take 7:30 am from Tourist bus park Pokhara or from Sorakhutte Thamel at 7:00 am.

 Please take care of yourself on a long journey by local bus.
-We suggest you book the ticket one day before your travel if you traveling a long journey.
+We suggest you book the ticket one day before your travel if you traveling on a long journey.

 If the weather condition is a bit bad helicopter is the best option It costs around 500 to 600 USD on a sharing basis.
 Remember that helicopter private is very expensive thousands of dollars for a single trip.